Thea Vidale: Later stand-up career

 Her national comedy tour in 1999 was titled Thea Vidale, Down & Dirty.
 In 2007, she competed on the reality television show Last Comic Standing, making it to the second round.
 In 2009, Vidale was part of the Hot Tamales Live! presented by Kiki Melendez comedy tour, which was filmed for Showtime.
 On December 12, 2012, she appeared on Standup in Stilettos, a standup comedy show on the TV Guide Network.
 She performed on the third and seventh episode of the first season of the Gabriel Iglesias stand-up series Stand Up Revolution.
-In 2022, Vidale worked with Carnival Cruise Lines as one of their comedians.
+In 2022 and 2024, Vidale worked with Carnival Cruise Lines as one of their comedians, and still works with Carnival cruises line as of April 3 2025.

 Other media appearances

-In 1999, Vidale appeared at the Philadelphia GLBT Pride Fest, her first GLBT event, with comic Etta May.
+In 1999, Vidale appeared at the Philadelphia LGBT Pride Fest, her first LGBT event, with comic Etta May.
 Both were honored by the city's mayor, who officially named the day simultaneously "Thea Vidale Day" and "Etta May Day".
 Vidale served as co-host for both the 2005 and 2009 AVN Awards.